 The Bodhisatta was once a god in heaven.
-On Earth before this, he was the son of a wealthy brahmin and he died as a teenager.
-His father lamented his son’s death deeply, choosing to walk around his son’s ashes in the cemetery instead of doing his duties.
-The Bodhisatta saw his father’s sorrow and decided to console him, so he went down to the cemetery in the form of a young man and began crying loudly.
+On earth before this, he was the son of a wealthy brahmin, and he died as a teenager.
+His father mourned his son’s death deeply, choosing to walk around his son’s ashes in the cemetery instead of doing his duties.
+The Bodhisatta saw his father’s sorrow and wanted to console him, so he went down to the cemetery in the form of a young man and began crying loudly.

 In the Lifetime of the Buddha